 Cycling the Loire is one of the great bike routes in France.
-John Higginson, author of Cycling the River Loire: The Way of Saint Martin, pedals the section from Le Puy en Velay to Sancerre.
+John Higginson, author of the original version of Cycling the River Loire, pedals the section from Le Puy en Velay to Sancerre.

 The exit from Le Puy en Velay in the Auvergne region is not simple, especially at rush hour.
 The road is multi-laned and it is advisable to dismount when negotiating some junctions.
 If in doubt, follow signs to Vorey and Retournac – it's amazing how quickly the road becomes little more than a quiet country lane.